Tarrowren/css-class-intellisense/README.md

 ## Features

 - Html/Vue/Jsx/PHP id/class attribute completion (Include Vue/Jsx imported CSS/SCSS/LESS file)

+  **the official VUE plugin has implemented CSS intellisense, use this configuration item `"cssci.languages.vue": false` if there is a conflict.**

 - Jump to definition or reference
 - Rename (May conflict with other extensions, cannot currently be resolved, use with care)
 - Limited language support for web extensions ([issues](https://github.com/microsoft/vscode-test-web/issues/4))